 Neck pain can arise if the cervical spine is injured in an accident or damaged by normal wear and tear.
 If a nerve root within the upper spine has become compressed or irritated by a condition such as spinal stenosis, a patient might experience pain, tingling, numbness, or weakness in the area that receives sensory impulses from the effected nerve.
 Most of the time, these symptoms can be managed using conservative treatments such as pain medication, exercise, and physical therapy.

-Occasionally, your doctor may present surgery as an option for a cervical spine condition.
+Occasionally, your physician may present surgery as an option for a cervical spine condition.
 Fortunately, the award-winning surgeons at Laser Spine Institute (LSI) are here to provide an alternative to traditional open-back surgery.
 If you’ve experience chronic back or neck pain, contact LSI to discover how a minimally invasive, outpatient procedure can help you regain your life.